-Although anyone can develop negative body image, these issues are far too common among teenagers and young women.
+they n Although anyone can develop negative body image, these issues are far too common among teenagers and young adults.
 Body image issues in teens may appear for a number of reasons, from bullying to media exposure.
-Regardless of the cause, teenage girls with body image concerns may be struggling with more serious issues, such as an eating disorder.
+Regardless of the cause, teenagers with body image concerns may be struggling with more serious issues, such as an eating disorder.
 If this is the case, admittance at an appropriate day treatment center or residential treatment center may be necessary.

 Understanding Body Image

-A teenage girl’s body image is her perception of the way she looks in her own mind.
-A teenager girl’s body image may not accurately reflect their true appearance.
-Regardless of the way the girl actually looks, a teenager with negative body image may have a negative view of themselves based on what they see in the mirror.
-Teenage girls with a positive body image, on the other hand, will feel confident and satisfied with their appearance.
+Body image is a person’s perception of the way they look in their own mind.
+A teenager’s body image may not accurately reflect their true appearance.
+Regardless of the way they actually look, a teenager with negative body image may have a negative view of themselves based on what they see in the mirror.
+People with a positive body image, on the other hand, will feel confident and satisfied with their appearance.

 When body image issues in teens become severe, they can develop into body image disorders.
 These disorders raise the risk of the teenager developing related problems, such as food restriction, excessive exercise or an eating disorder.